 Children love playing at the small lake beaches, and running along the walkway which goes by the dam section.
 We have swum in the lake, it’s pretty weedy though.

 There also a charming cafe, the Lakehouse, which is open at weekends, and more often in summer, though usually closed for two months in winter.
-Check times on the Lakehouse Facebook page here.
+(Latest news, it may not be open at all…. disaster!)

 A drive out to the peak of Mount Canobolas provide sweeping views of the central West, there are beautiful walks up there too, plus vineyards and fruit picking paces, and cafes too, as you travel.